ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 ## 8. Key Rule Summary & Unique Aspects

 *   **Deck Differences:** 32 cards (A-7) for 4 players, 24 cards (A-9) for 3 players.
+*   **Card Secrecy:** Players must keep their cards hidden from other players at all times.
+No player should know which cards other players have except when cards are played or when the trump is revealed.
 *   **Two Bidding Rounds:** An initial round after 4 cards, a second round after 8 cards with higher minimums.
 The winner of the first bidding round (Bidder 1) starts the bidding in Round 2.
 *   **Two-Stage Trump Selection:** Provisional trump chosen after Round 1, final trump chosen after Round 2 (with option for Bidder 1=Bidder 2 to revise).
 *   **Folded Trump Indicator:** Physical card set aside face-down to lock in the secret trump choice.
-*   **Hidden Trump Reveal:** Trump suit is only revealed when requested by a player unable to follow suit, or when the Declarer chooses to reveal it.
+*   **Hidden Trump Reveal:** Trump suit is only revealed when requested by a player unable to follow suit, or when the Declarer cannot follow the lead suit.
+The Declarer can ONLY reveal trump when they cannot follow the lead suit or when asked by another player who cannot follow suit.
+Asking for trump is optional - a non-declarer unable to follow suit may choose to play any card without asking.
 Until revealed, trump cards have no special superiority and are treated as plain suit cards.
+Even if the Declarer plays a trump card without revealing it, that card is treated as a normal suit card with no special superiority.
+If the Declarer reveals the trump suit during a trick, they MUST play the revealed (folded) card for that specific trick.
+*   **Trump Leading Restriction:** The Declarer CANNOT lead a trick with a card of the trump suit if the trump has not yet been revealed.
 *   **Original Bidder Leads:** The player to the dealer's left *always* leads the first trick.
 *   **Dealer Rotation:** After each round, the Original Starting Bidder becomes the dealer for the next round.
 *   **Tiered Scoring:** Game points awarded/lost depend on whether the final bid was made in Round 1 or Round 2 (or was Honors).